 Selecting the best straps for my accordion

 These forces are usually the strongest in the neck and shoulder region and an adequate set of straps is crucial for optimal performance.
-Selecting straps that are most suitable for your height, built and size of the accordion should help distribute the weight of the instrument evenly.
+Selecting straps that are most suitable for the height, build, and size of the accordion should help distribute the weight of the instrument evenly.

 How to properly set your accordion straps